isds-neu/EQDiscovery/README.md

 # System Requirements
 ## Hardware requirements
-This work was done on on
+This work was done with
 - a workstation with 28 Intel Core i9-7940X CPUs and 2 NVIDIA GTX 1080Ti GPU cards; and
 - an Nvidia DGX with four Tesla V100 GPU of 32 GB memory.